zenoss/zenoss-prodbin/Products/ZenModel/migrate/README.md

 Any additional `test_*` functions added to the class will also be discovered and run by unittest.

 The service migration tests have also been added to zendev, so they can be invoked with `zendev test --zenoss-devimg unit Products.ZenModel.migrate`.

+## Running a migration manually

+Instructions for running a migration manually are available on the engineering site [here](https://sites.google.com/a/zenoss.com/engineering/home/faq/work-with-rm/howtorunzenmigrate).